 With great power comes great responsibility.

-The zero-based budget is best suited for people that like to plan ahead, don’t mind tracking their expenses, and want full control of their money.
+The zero-based budget is best suited for people who like to plan ahead, don’t mind tracking their expenses, and want full control of their money.

 The 50/30/20 Budget